roboseb/odin-book/README.md

     To-Do list is getting pretty big.
 Wonder how much of that I've done already, and how much of it will be left undone.

+October 21st, 2022

+    Two days left, if all goes well on this project.
+Two big things I want to get done before I start with proper styling today.
+First, having custom dice show up in multiplayer games, since I already have them working in local games.
+Second, having profiles reload when sending some sort of request to properly update friends and dice, since that shit apparently only works when signing out and back in.
+(Note to me: seems that the user object just doesn't get updated until signed out/in?)

+    So I'm having some sort of massive issue where certain errors are just being swalled, and not being logged anywhere.
+So what I have to do is notice there's an error, and then play a little archaeology/scavenger hunt to find the issue.
+Is this the most effective way?
+No. Do I have time to figure out what the issue with the issue finder is?
+Not at this very moment.
+Regardless, I now have big item the first working, which is having custom dice show up in multiplayer.

+    Sure seems that I'm running into issues with testing multiplayer games with two users signed in from one machine.
+Basically whoever signs in last is sign in on both machines.
+This'll be a bitch to test.

 ---To-Do---